phess2/lipschitz-transformers/docs/source/algorithms/manifold/hypersphere.rst

 Hypersphere
 ============

 On this page, we will work out an algorithm for performing steepest descent under the Euclidean norm on the hypersphere.
-While this algorithm may seem obvious This is a good warmup before we move on to more complicated examples.
+While this algorithm may seem obvious, it is a good warmup and the technical scaffolding will help in more complicated examples.

 Steepest descent on the hypersphere
 ------------------------------------